ANT 2000. INTRODUCTORY ANTHROPOLOGY.

 ANT 2410.
 CULTURAL ANTHROPOLOGY.

 Cultural anthropology attempts to explain the similarities and differences in human behavior, social institutions, and ways of life of all people, past and present, by studying living cultures worldwide.
 This course will examine how cultural anthropologists carry out research in order to understand the ways people live in groups, create culture and adapt to their environments.
-A variety of topics related to culture are covered including communication, marriage, economics, subsistence, culture change, globalization, kinship, violence, gender and sexuality.
+A variety of topics are covered including the concept of culture, culture change, human diversity, communication, marriage, economics, subsistence, globalization and human migration, kinship, politics and power, social organization, gender and sexuality, anthropological research and field methods, ethical issues in anthropological research, and the application of anthropological thinking to real world scenarios.
+Gordon Rule course in which the student is required to demonstrate college-level writing skills through multiple writing assignments.
+Minimum grade of C is required in ANT 2410 to satisfy Gordon Rule and general education requirements.

 ANT 2930.
 SELECTED TOPICS IN ANTHROPOLOGY.